Steps for India to succeed in electronics services design manufacturing (ESDM)

 3. Greater attention must be paid to devising coherent policy directives to coordinate efforts made by different ministries, the private sector, institutions, research labs and academic circles.

 4. Increase core spending on sector related R&D and understanding future global EMS needs, demand and trends.
-(Point of evidence: We continue to see an increase in the number of organizations and companies in India interested in our EMS industry research and trends analysis.)
+(Point of evidence: We continue to see an increase in the number of organizations and companies in India interested in our ESDM industry research and trends analysis.)

 5. Provide financial backing for initiatives, including human resource development, and actively seek support from private enterprises and MNCs as well as from international industry/agencies and donor groups/individuals.
 To move forward in this area, this type of support must be viewed as an investment, not as an expense.